The Four-Hour Body Summary

 5. Slow Carb Diet

-Ferriss introduces the Slow Carb Diet in The Four Hour Body, an eating approach that promotes weight loss and better health.
+Ferriss introduces the Slow Carb Diet, an eating approach that promotes weight loss and better health.

 The diet is based on five primary rules: avoid “white” carbohydrates, stick to the same few meals, don’t drink calories, don’t eat fruit, and take one day off per week.
 The aim is to regulate blood sugar and insulin levels, promoting fat loss and preventing fat storage.